 You may be a seat-of-the-pants kind of writer.
-I can empathise - I am too.
-But I've learned that planning is the best way to save time and be more effective.
+I can empathise – I am too.
+I've learned that planning is the best way to save time.

-Before you write a word, note down the essentials of what you're writing: Who are you writing for, what problems are you addressing, and how are you planning to solve those problems?
+Before you write a word, note down the essentials of what you're writing.
+Who are you writing to, what problems are you addressing, and how are you planning to solve those problems?

 Clarify your objectives: What do you want the reader to know, and how do you want them to feel?
 What are your business goals, and how will you measure the success of this copy?

-Planning your copywriting ensures that you're clear about what you're about to say, how you'll say it, and what information you to need to get across.
+Planning your copywriting ensures you're clear about your messaging.
+Consider how you'll say it, and what information you to need to get across.